 Time for some festive fun with this gingerbread house tutorial

-We have a fondness for candy themed gingerbread houses.
-There are so many ways to put the candy to work so that it dresses us both the house and the surrounding display area.
+We have a fondness for candy-themed gingerbread houses.
+There are so many ways to put the candy to work so that it decorates both the house and the surrounding display area.

-A gingerbread house makes a great table centerpiece too.
+A gingerbread house makes a great table centerpiece, too.
 We USED to display it on an end table in the den.
-That is, until our German Shepherd Rusty decided that HE really liked the taste of gingerbread one year.
+That is, until our German Shepherd Rusty decided that HE really liked the taste of homemade gingerbread house dough one year.

 Now, the house goes in the middle of the dining room table.
 Just in case.
-Although, he has also been know to steal an entire pork roast from the back corner of my kitchen counter.
+Although he has also been known to steal an entire pork roast from the back corner of my kitchen counter.

 Darn dog….a long nose and tall legs will get you a snack anytime!